It is normal to be mad

 For many years I practised Vipassana meditation unbeknownst there was anything else to it.
 Then, through the generosity of a romantic partner, much later, I came in touch with the teachings of the Buddha.
 And began my journey on the Noble Eightfold Path with the Buddha, Dhamma and Sangha.

-When the father that I never knew.
-The man I’d learnt was ‘Paranoid Schizophrenic’ as a child.
-Who’s existence warned me of the bio-medical, system saving me from chronic confinement.
-Died.
+When the father I lost.
+The man who I’d been told was ‘Paranoid Schizophrenic’ as a child.
+Who I can credit for having warning me of the bio-medical harm which perhaps saved me from chronic illness and early death.
+Passed away.
 I suddenly felt I had permission to lead a spiritual life.
-Permission to let go.
-With practice, faith grew and I trusted that purifying my heart and mind would lead to showing up to help in a wise and compassionate way.
+It is not surprising.
+My father had been a symbol of spirituality for me.
+I felt our going mad was a ‘mad gift’.
+A waking up to the truth of things.
+Not a hereditary disease.
+With practice, faith grew and I trusted that purifying my heart and mind would lead to showing up to help in wise and compassionate ways.